2016 Campeón de Campeones

-The 2016 Campeón de Campeones was a Mexican football match played on 10 July 2016 between the champions of the 2015–16 Liga MX season Apertura and Clausura champions, UANL (Apertura 2015 champions) and Pachuca (Clausura 2016 champions).
+The 2016 Campeón de Campeones was the 44th edition of the Campeón de Campeones, an annual football super cup match, and the 43rd held in the professional era of Mexican football.
+It was played on 10 July 2016 between Apertura 2015 winners Tigres UANL and Clausura 2016 winners Pachuca.
 Like the 2015 edition, the 2016 Campeón de Campeones consisted of one match at a neutral venue in the United States.
 The match took place at the StubHub Center in Carson, California.

 The 2016 Campeón de Campeones was part of a doubleheader, which also included the 2016 Supercopa MX, organized by Univision Deportes, Soccer United Marketing (SUM), and Liga MX.

+Tigres UANL won the match 1–0 to secure their first Campeón de Campeones title.